scavicchio/Easy-Walton-Miner/README.md

 -wp or --walletpath [path] : Path to the WTC Walton Wallet folder.
 Defaults to C:/Program Files/WTC -pkp or --publickeypath [path] : Path to public key text file.
 Defaults to pubaddr.txt -m or --mode [mode] : Mode to launch in.
 Valid values are address, mine, and config.
--nl or --nolog : Disables hashrate logging.
+-nl or --nolog : Disables miner logging.
+Logging is on by default and logs to EasyWaltonMiner/logfile.txt -nhl or --nohashlog : Disables hashrate logging.
 Logging is on by default and logs to EasyWaltonMiner/hashlog.csv -t or --threads [value] : Number of threads to use.
 Defaults to max threads.
 ```